gatsbyjs/gatsby/docs/blog/2017-10-20-from-wordpress-to-developing-in-react-starting-to-see-it/index.md

 ## GraphQL: SQL-like data queries

 One thing I particularly love about Gatsby.js is its inclusion of [GraphQL](http://graphql.org/ "A query language for your API").
-Like SQL, you use GraphQL to query your data, whether from the Wordpress API, Contentful or Markdown, and extract a dataset to display in your template.
+Like SQL, you use GraphQL to query your data, whether from the WordPress API, Contentful or Markdown, and extract a dataset to display in your template.

 This approach to data is really adaptable.
 I love the fact that you can install a plugin and query your API endpoints with such ease.